ITensor/website/docs/classes/iqindex.md

           Arrow dir = Out)`
   ```

-  Construct an IQIndex with the given name and sectors corresponding to the Index-QN
+  Construct an IQIndex with the given name and blocks corresponding to the Index-QN
   pairs provided.<br/>
   Optionally, the last argument can be an Arrow direction, which defaults to `Out`.